Fiasp FlexTouch Pens 100 Units / mL

 A doctor or nurse should instruct you on properly administering this medication by injecting it under the skin (subcutaneously).

-It is usually taken either 15 minutes before mealtime or 20 minutes after starting your meal.
+It is usually taken either 15 minutes before mealtime or 20 minutes after starting your meal (similar to Apidra).
 It’s essential to regularly monitor your blood sugar levels and keep track of your results to share this information with your physician to prescribe the ideal dosage.

 After 10-20 minutes of injection, it will lower blood sugar levels and last up to 3-5 hours.
 Ask your doctor about when and where to inject your insulin medication for it to provide optimal effectiveness.